Dunois Reserve and Waterfront

 However, this ecosystem is extremely sensitive to physical disturbance from activities such as placing boats directly on the saltmarsh, attaching boats to trees or rocks, and dragging anchors or watercraft.
 These actions can cause severe and sometimes irreversible damage.

-Please participate in the short survey to have your say on how this waterfront reserve can be better managed and protected.
+Please participate in the short survey to have your say on what the new storage infrastructure will look like at Dunois Reserve

 Alternatively, you can lodge a written submission to the General Manager by quoting SU10620 by:

-Share Dunois Reserve Community Consultation - Stage 1 on Facebook Share Dunois Reserve Community Consultation - Stage 1 on Twitter Share Dunois Reserve Community Consultation - Stage 1 on Linkedin Email Dunois Reserve Community Consultation - Stage 1 link
+Share Stage 1 - Community Consultation (Closed) on Facebook Share Stage 1 - Community Consultation (Closed) on Twitter Share Stage 1 - Community Consultation (Closed) on Linkedin Email Stage 1 - Community Consultation (Closed) link